lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 Retention note: STL/SVL logs are retained for a limited time (depends on cluster logs and disk); run these diagnostics soon after the event or capture queryid from the dashboard logs.

-If you want, provide a specific query id / example SQL and I’ll walk through the svl/stl outputs and point to the exact table/step causing the slowdown.

 ## How do you standardize S3 path conventions, partition columns, and metadata for Spectrum?
 Why standardize